 The Mural Durham Archive was created in October 2016 in response to the growing number of murals popping up in and around downtown Durham.
 The texts and images contained in the pages of this website serve as record of each mural and those who helped to create them.
 While we have uploaded just a slice of what's currently out there in our community, we plan on adding new entries throughout the year.
-Please check back periodically or visit our Facebook page for the latest updates.

 Now, let's Mural Durham!

 Artist Matthew Willey is the founder of The Good of the Hive Initiative, and has committed to personally paint 50,000 honeybees – the number necessary for a healthy, thriving hive – in murals across America.
 Through art and social media engagement, The Good of the Hive raises awareness about the current struggle of the honeybees, celebrates their amazing behaviors, and draws attention to the inextricable connection between people and honeybees.

 The Good of the Hive Initiative begins with the struggle of the honeybees, but it also views the hive as a metaphor for communities of people.
 Honeybees within the hive ‘think’ collectively; their immune system is collective: the health of the individual is based on the health of the collective.
 Whether that community is an actual honeybee hive or a community of human artists, kids in a school, military veterans, gay people, women with cancer, marginalized people, skateboarders, or the American people as a whole, the health and success of the individual relies heavily on the connections within the group– and consequently between the groups within the greater society.